Does Sunscreen Cause Cancer?

 This Really Happened

 In July 2021, Johnson & Johnson issued a voluntary recall of five aerosol sunscreen products due to the presence of benzene.
-The recalled products are: Neutrogena® Beach Defense aerosol sunscreen; Neutrogena® Cool Dry Sport aerosol sunscreen; Neutrogena® Invisible Daily defense aerosol sunscreen; Neutrogena® Ultra Sheer aerosol sunscreen; and Aveeno® Protect and Refresh aerosol sunscreen.
-Benzene was not a known ingredient in any of the sunscreens that were recalled, and the levels of benzene detected in the affected sunscreens were not expected to cause dangerous health effects.
+The recalled products were: Neutrogena® Beach Defense aerosol sunscreen, Neutrogena® Cool Dry Sport aerosol sunscreen, Neutrogena® Invisible Daily Defense aerosol sunscreen, Neutrogena® Ultra Sheer aerosol sunscreen, and Aveeno® Protect and Refresh aerosol sunscreen.
+Benzene was not an intended ingredient in any of the sunscreens that were recalled, and the concentrations of benzene detected in the affected sunscreens were not expected to cause dangerous health effects.